top of page

 Keith Gallasch RealTime, 2011

 Rosalind is commissioned by universities, companies and festivals around the world and nurtures exchanges between Omeo Dance (Australia) and Australian and European artists and organisations.
-The foundation of her work is her ongoing studio research practice and long-term collaborations with, amongst others: French dancers Céline Debyser and Max Fossati, Australian dance artists Helen Herbertson, Lizzie Thomson, Peter Fraser, Andrew Morrish, multi-media artist Vic McEwan, musician/composers Ion Pearce, Bo Wiget, Hansueli Tischhauser, dance scholars Isabelle Ginot and Susan Leigh Foster.
+The foundation of her work is her ongoing studio research practice and long-term collaborations with, amongst others: French dancers Céline Debyser and Max Fossati, Australian dance artists Helen Herbertson, Lizzie Thomson, Phoebe Robinson, Peter Fraser, Andrew Morrish, multi-media artist Vic McEwan, musician/composers Ion Pearce, Bo Wiget, Hansueli Tischhauser, dance scholars Isabelle Ginot and Susan Leigh Foster.

 On her return to East Gippsland in 2013, Rosalind was shocked to find that the ancient forests she grew up in, from Orbost to Omeo, had been logged.
 This visceral experience of Australia's continuing colonial destruction of this country, began to infiltrate her dancing.
 She created The Boom Project in collaboration with Helen Herbertson and Ben Cobham (Dance Massive, Melbourne 2015).